buckmanting/ackermann/README.md

 Just as a heads up, the big crunch will come before `m = 4, n = 2` completes.

 ## Build and Run
-Build command - `clang main.c -o program` where `-o` is what you want t call the compiled program Run command - `./program`
+Build command - `clang main.c -o program` where `-o` is what you want t call the compiled program.

+Run command - `./program`

 Easy.

 ## Future enhancements